Bench Mark – Bench DIY

 1.Mark a line 30mm from the top of the front and back planks.
 This will be the inset level for the bamboo at a later stage.

 2.Line up the top of each leg with the 30mm line and make the side edge of the legs flush with the ends of the front and back planks.
 Attach the legs to the front and back planks using wood glue and 40mm cut screws.
 Drill and countersink pilot holes for the screws to make sure you don’t split the timber.

 3.Attach the cleats on the inside of the bench, along the 30mm line and level with the top of the legs.
 Stand the front and back sections upside down and join them together with the side planks, in the same manner as in step 2.

 4.Fill all the screw holes with wood filler and sand smooth once dry.
 Apply the undercoat and then two coats of white enamel, allowing drying time between coats.

-5.Once the paint is dry, trim the bamboo edging to fit the top.
-Secure the edging with 20mm screws by drilling through only the top of the bamboo and then screwing the bottom to the cleats
+5.Once the paint is dry, trim the bamboo edging to fit the top of the bench.
+Secure the edging with 20mm screws by drilling through only the top of the bamboo and then screwing the bottom to the cleats.